Klava1/Klava1/README.md

 I've applied my skills to several projects, which are showcased on my [GitHub](https://github.com/Klava1).
 These projects reflect my ability to adapt and grow in line with market demands.
 Overcoming challenges such as keeping pace with evolving technologies has been instrumental in my development.

-## 💼 Work Experience

-My entrepreneurial journey includes managing a Shopify store, an experience that deepened my understanding of technology's practical applications in business contexts.

 ## 📚 Education

 - Graduate Diploma in IT from Queen Mary University of London